mcombeau/epub_downloader/README.md

 - Ensure that the provided book URL is from the https://www.epub.pub/ domain.
 - The script will create a temporary directory to store downloaded files, which will be cleaned up after the EPUB is created.
-- **Support Authors: If you enjoy a book you downloaded using this script, please consider supporting the author by purchasing the book from a legitimate retailer.**
+- **Support Authors: If you enjoy an ebook you downloaded using this script, please consider supporting the author by purchasing the book from a legitimate retailer.**